maximebf/gousse.js/README.md

 # gousse.js

-A tiny (~600 lines of code, 3.3Kb minified + gzipped) vanilla js library to build modern single page apps inspired by React+Redux.
+A small (~700 lines of code with comments, 3.3Kb minified + gzipped) vanilla js library to build modern single page apps inspired by component based frameworks.
-It's the perfect companion to quickly build small apps.
+It's the perfect companion to quickly build small apps or internal apps for your company.

 Goals of gousse.js: